manxin-c/manxin-c.github.io/projectlist.md

 **March 2023-Present**

 #### Project Overview:
-   In environmental science and sustainable agriculture, managing agricultural waste like straw is a growing concern.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In environmental science and sustainable agriculture, managing agricultural waste like straw is a growing concern.
 Despite producing over 734 million tons of straw annually, much of it is underused and improperly disposed of, causing pollution.
 Biotechnology offers potential solutions, but there is still a lack of understanding about how to efficiently break down the complex structure of straw.<br>
-   This study aims to address that gap by exploring how engineered E. coli can be used to degrade straw.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This study aims to address that gap by exploring how engineered E. coli can be used to degrade straw.
 The goal is to develop a system where E. coli secretes enzymes to break down straw, making it more useful and reducing its environmental impact.
 The research could provide a sustainable way to manage straw waste and create valuable livestock feed, supporting a more circular agricultural economy.

 #### Experimental Work Summary:
 1. Cloned the cellulase gene, manganese peroxidase gene, lignin peroxidase gene, and laccase gene from Trichoderma reesei and white rot fungi and transfered them into ΔmrdA-Escherichia coli, which has strong cell wall permeability.